 The mapping of SG17 Questions with TC or SC in IEC, ISO or ISO/IEC JTC 1 is updated at each SG17 meeting.
 See http://itu.int/ITU-T/studygroups/com17/refdocs/relationships.html.

 SG17 reviewed the established liaison relationships between ISO TCs, SCs and JTC 1/SCs, and ITU-T. Update to the ICT Security Standards Roadmap is on-going to include information on new standards from ITU-T, ISO and IEC.
 Similar coordination is done on e-business standardization.
+SG17 sent a liaison to new ISO TC 292, Security.

 Action Item 07-04: TSB